The Importance of updating your certification records

 There are two different maintenance programs-Maintenance and Maintenance with Hands-On.
 The difference between these two programs is whether or not there is a Hands-On requirement for a particular certification.
 If your certification requires a Hands-On exam in addition to the regular theory exam, then you will be enrolled in the Maintenance with Hands-On program.
 If it does not, then you will be enrolled in the general Maintenance program.

-What are the requirements for Maintenance and Maintenance with Hands-On?
+What are the annual requirements for Maintenance and Maintenance with Hands-On?

-A late fee may be charged for certifcations past their maintenance renewal date.
+* A late fee may be charged for certifications past their maintenance renewal date.

 If an individual has been working in the aerospace fiber optic industry as a fiber optic installer, fabricator, quality assurance, or technician since obtaining certification and can provide written documentation from the employer(s), a recertification exam is required.